Last updated on October 1, 2023

 I’ve tried to hunt down where the design team talked about the lack of colorless commanders in Magic, but there’s not much on the subject.
 I do have some theories and opinions, though.

 Colorless cards are a tricky thing in magic.
-A card’s casting and ability costs tend to cost specific mana colors to show a lean towards certain ideals, an affinity to particular strategies and design sensibilities, or to be more prohibiting.
+The colors in a card’s casting and ability costs tend to lean towards certain color pie ideals, an affinity to particular strategies and design sensibilities, or exist to be more prohibiting.
 You shouldn’t be able to play every single possible strategy and play style in a single color.
 Colors are there to tell us a lot about a card’s playstyle, its adjacent strategies, and even about the characters, actions, and all-around scenes depicted in them.

 This puts colorless cards in a sort of neutral zone.
 Colorless creatures are usually artifact creatures with little to no autonomy.
 The ones that do have some autonomy still usually choose to remain as neutral as possible.
 And their cards are meant to reflect that.